Mubashirr101/Hotel-Management-Interface/README.md

-# Hotel-Management-Interface
-Basic Hotel Management program made using C++
+Basic Hotel Management program made to be used by staff to easily access their services.
+This program is made using C++ .
+This program is no fully completed and is being updated time to time.